Fewer calories, less fat, plenty of taste

 For a twist on the traditional, try this recipe the next time you crave Italian.
-You’ll eat fewer calories, less fat and less cholesterol.
-And as a bonus, the tofu is a good source of calcium.
+You’ll consume fewer calories, less fat and less cholesterol, and tofu offers a good source of calcium.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy